 - Preheat the oven to 356F / 180C.
 Lightly oil a bundt pan, then sprinkle the inside with flour and set aside.

 - In a large bowl, add 300g / 1.3 cups of water.
-Then add the soy milk, sunflower oil, sugar, vanilla aroma, a pinch of salt, and mix well.
+Then add the soy milk, sunflower oil, sugar, vanilla aroma, orange zest, and a pinch of salt, and mix well.

 - Now sift the flour and the baking powder into the bowl with the liquids and stir with a spatula until all the ingredients come together.
 You should not stir too much, just the time to combine everything.
 Lumps are ok.

 - Pour half of the cake batter into the bundt pan.

 - Add the cacao powder, the dark chocolate chips, and 50 g / 3.5 tbsp of water to the remaining batter and stir until the chocolate is evenly distributed.
 Try not to over-mix.
 Pour the chocolate batter in the bundt pan, on top of the white batter.

 - Bake at 356F / 180C for 1 hour.
 Before taking it out, check the inside of the ciambellone with a toothpick.
 If it comes out dry, the ciambellone is ready.
 Let it cool down, then take it out of the shape, slice it and enjoy for breakfast or as a snack.